bapspatil/Rake/README.md

 # Rake

 An Android app that analyses images and text, and lets users perform context-aware actions on the results.
-This app uses Firebase ML Kit, Firebase Authentication and Firebase Cloud Firestore for core functionality.
+This app uses Firebase ML Kit, Firebase Authentication, Firebase Storage and Firebase Cloud Firestore for core functionality.

 ## Developed By